Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ### Objectives

-After completing the tutorial, you should be able to:
+After completing the tutorial, you can:

 * Build a complete system design by going through the various steps in the Vitis™ unified software platform flow, including creating the AI Engine Adaptive Data Flow (ADF) API graph, compiling the A72 host application and compiling PL kernels, using the Vitis compiler (V++) to link the AI Engine and HLS kernels with the platform, and packaging the design.
-You will also be able to run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
+You can also run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
 * Develop an understanding of Convolutional Neural Network (CNN) layer details using the LeNet algorithm and how the layers map into data processing and compute blocks.
 * Develop an understanding of the kernels developed in the design; AI Engine kernels to process fully connected convolutional layers and PL kernels to process the input rearrange and max pool and rearrange functions.
 * Develop an understanding of the AI Engine IP interface using the AXI4-Stream interface.
 * Develop an understanding of memory hierarchy in a system-level design involving DDR memory, PL block RAM, and AI Engine memory.
-* Develop an understanding of graph control APIs to enable run-time updates using the run-time parameter (RTP) interface.
+* Develop an understanding of graph control APIs to enable runtime updates using the runtime parameter (RTP) interface.
 * Develop an understanding of performance measurement and functional/throughput debug at the application level.

 </details>